 Why You Should Get a Travel Insurance

-I know a lot of Filipinos travel without insurance due to budget reasons and this is just the most unwise action, or inaction, when going out of the country.
+I know a lot of Filipinos travel without insurance due to budget reasons and this is just the most unwise action when going out of the country.

 Even if you have an HMO paid for by your employer in the Philippines, this will not cover travel-related emergencies, especially abroad.

 I remember years ago, an unfortunate accident happened to a Filipino couple in Maldives.
 They drowned and died.
 The family asked the government and people to help them get the bodies back to the Philippines.
 Some people where sympathetic but some did not tolerate this because the family would not have to ask for everyone’s help if they had insurance.

 An insurance protects not only your money but also your family’s money.
 In the Philippines, it’s very common for family and relatives to help if someone gets into an accident.

 Let them enjoy their hard earned money and not be used in case something happens to you.